JacksonKuo/blog/_posts/2025-1-2-ai-exploration-part-4.markdown

 # Breakdown

 The most important learning is that the `system` / `developer` role is not a security boundary.
-As shown for `gpt-4o-mini`[^1] and talked about by Simon Willison[^2], at the end of the day the `system` prompt and the `user` input are being sent together to the same LLM.
-Instructions and user input are the same.
+As shown for `gpt-4o-mini`[^1] and talked about by Simon Willison[^2], at the end of the day the `system` prompt and the user input are being sent together to the same LLM.
+In the LLM world instructions and user input are the same.
 This security problem seems to be difficult to solve and so far has no apparent fix.

-Best Practices
+Some general best practices are:
 * If the model can call an external database, authorization MUST be wrap the call so that no matter what instruction is sent, the database call can only access information relating to a validated user.
 * Don't store sensitive data or secrets within the system prompt
 * Don't allow markdown, links, or images if not required